 Menopause in the workplace: what to expect

-Because they are often on the back foot, women still feel the need to minimise themselves in the workplace in order to be taken seriously.
+Above all, because they are often on the back foot, women still feel the need to minimize themselves in the workplace in order to be taken seriously.
 For example, when it comes to having a family the saying goes:

 “Work like you don’t have children, and raise your children like you don’t have a job.”

 That’s a lot of pressure to be perfect at both things!